Mozambique Visa 2026: ETA, e-Visa & Visa on Arrival

 Cost.
 Around MZN 650 for the extension itself, plus notary fees for the photocopies and letter.

-The Boletim de Alojamento
+The Boletim de Alojamento (guest registration)

 Every accommodation in Mozambique is supposed to log foreign guests with the authorities — that paperwork is the Boletim de Alojamento.
 At a hotel or lodge you’ll barely notice it.
 Where it gets real is staying with friends or family.